1jour1vin

 Wine rated (2023 guide) 95-96/100

-Built to stand the test of time!
-Deep, luminous garnet, the tannic architecture corsets a fine velvet texture, the palette delivers black fruit, sweet spices, including cinnamon, heated stone and lime blossom.
-Enough freshness to contain the power of the vintage.
+A construction built to stand the test of time!
+Deep, luminous garnet, the tannic architecture underpins a fine velvety texture, the palette offers black fruit, sweet spices including cinnamon, heated stone, and lime blossom.
+Sufficient freshness to contain the power of the vintage.

 Yves Beck